gemma-facet/cloud-services/docs/deployment.md

+# Now it's time to ship

-# Running Fine-tuned Models in GGUF Format
+## Running Fine-tuned Models Locally (GGUF)

 This provides a guide to run fine tuned models locally.
 For on the cloud, we have provided direct deployment options already using various backend providers :)

-This assumes that you have the model downloaded locally (we will add docs for on hub soon)
+You will need to download the converted GGUF file from the export section first.
+If you are using HF hub, you should directly provide the HF hub repo name to the following commands.

-## llama.cpp
+### llama.cpp

 1. Install `llama.cpp` following the [llama.cpp Installation Guide](https://github.com/ggerganov/llama.cpp#installation)